-To do so, we ask that you and your family members complete and submit the necessary forms.
-Information is the key to help our staff assist you in financing your education.
-We welcome any information you feel will help us understand your financial status.
-We ask that you pay close attention to the required priority dates so you don’t miss any deadlines, and we can properly assist you in a timely manner.
+We welcome any information you feel will help us understand your financial status and ask that you are mindful of the required priority dates so you don’t miss any deadlines and we can properly assist you in a timely manner.

 File forms to meet the priority filing date.
 Financial aid decisions are issued only to students who have been accepted for admission.
 Students accepted after the financial aid priority date will be awarded pending eligibility and availability of funds.